kwan3217/rocket_sim/README.md

   and known post-PM orbit.
 - Orbital simulation includes basic two-body, J2 of central body, and third-body perturbations.
+* Integration with `scipy.optimize.minimize` to tune PM maneuver to better hit the partially-documented pre-PM orbit.
+Completed!
+* Export Spice kernels for import to Cosmographia.
+Completed!

 Next MVP(s):
-* Integration with `scipy.optimize.minimize` to tune PM maneuver to better hit the partially-documented pre-PM orbit
-* De-boost through Centaur burn 2 to get to parking orbit
+* De-boost through Centaur burn 2 to get to parking orbit.
 * Implement the rest of the Titan-Centaur 3E vehicle
 * Implement drag
 * Import the Powered Explicit Guidance maneuver
 * Import the documented stage 0 pitch program
 * Detailed thrust profiles for solid and liquid engines.
-* Export Spice kernels
 * Export POV and/or Blender to visualize the results
 * Extend to 6DoF, including rotational dynamics and kinematics, moments of inertia, and steering by actuators (like RCS, engine gimbal, control surface, etc) instead